Why Some Believe in Christ and Others Do Not Believe

 This beginning of His signs Jesus did in Cana of Galilee, and manifested His glory, and His disciples believed in Him.
 John 2:11 (NASB)

-The signs Jesus performed displayed His glory and revealed He was the Deity.
+The signs Jesus performed displayed His glory and revealed He was Deity.
 John 11:4, 40 says that God was glorified when Jesus raised Lazarus.
 When the people saw His miracles and heard His teaching, they saw His glory.
 Those who had soft hearts saw He was the God-man Himself.
 But the people with hard hearts did not understand what they saw.
 That is the result of sin upon a person.
 But Isaiah saw His glory six hundred years before He arrived and yet believed.
 But the hard-hearted people who saw Jesus face-to-face did not believe.
 Their unrepentant sin blinded their eyes.

 This is an important lesson for us.
 We do not need to be eyewitnesses of Jesus in order to see His glory.
 Isaiah was not an eyewitness, and we do not need to be an eyewitness of Jesus either in order to see the glories of Christ.
 This means that faith does not depend upon our being an eyewitness of Jesus’ miracles and teachings.
-Distance in time is not the issue.
+Distance and time is not the issue.
 Atheists and unbelievers do not need to see or to hear Jesus in person in order to believe in Jesus.
 They need to search for the true God and seek His forgiveness.

 But John 12:42-43 says many of the rulers did believe in Christ.